What is an Agricultural Worker?

-Example of Agriculture Worker Job All agricultural workers not listed separately.
+Job Description: All agricultural workers not listed separately.

-In the United States, there were 11,600 jobs for Agricultural Worker in 2016.
+In 2016, there was an estimated number of 11,600 jobs in the United States for Agricultural Worker.
 New jobs are being produced at a rate of 4.3% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Agricultural Worker by 2026.
-The BLS estimates 1,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.

 The states with the most job growth for Agriculture Worker are Minnesota, Georgia, and Alaska.
 Watch out if you plan on working in New Jersey, South Carolina, or Alabama.
 These states have the worst job growth for this type of profession.

 Do Agricultural Workers Make A Lot Of Money?